 Refinancing a car loan is the process of getting a new loan that essentially replaces the existing loan.
 The process involves filing a new loan application, and lenders will generally evaluate potential borrowers based on factors like their credit score and history to determine their new loan terms and interest rate.

+There are pros and cons to refinancing a car loan.
 Generally, borrowers refinance to secure a better interest rate or more favorable terms.
-For example, a lower interest can help borrowers pay less in interest over the life of the loan.
+For example, a lower interest can help borrowers pay less in interest over the life of the loan (just be sure to factor in fees that may be due on the new loan).
 Sometimes, borrowers may extend their repayment term to secure lower monthly payments.
 This can make the loan payments more affordable on a monthly basis, though ultimately it makes the loan more expensive in the long run.

-Now that you know you can refinance a car loan, let’s take a look at when doing so might make sense.
+Now that you know you can refinance a car loan, here’s a look at when doing so might make sense.

 Recommended: Pros and Cons of Car Refinancing